 - Routine maintenance is almost always performed

-Perhaps the biggest issue with buying brand new cars is the fact that most people don't really understand what a good price is for a brand new car.
+The biggest issue with buying brand-new cars is that most people don't understand what a reasonable price is for a brand-new vehicle.

-In order to prevent overspending on a car, new or used, always follow this rule when it comes to car buying:
+In order to prevent overspending on a car, new or used, always follow the 25% gross income rule when it comes to car buying.

 When buying a car, to make sure it is within your budget, be sure to follow these steps: